Khanguye/Cryptocurrencies/README.md

 **Conclusion**

-There are some cryptocurrencies standout the common group.
-We need to do more research to find out the popularity, infrasture, security of each currency clusters before we make the decision for a new investment product.
+Some cryptocurrencies standout from the cluster groups.
+We need to do more research to find out the popularity, infrastructure, security of each clusters before making the decision on a new investment product.
 However, this analysis gives a great picture of the classification of the cryptocurrencies on the trading market.